About iOS Developer Mode

 Why was the developer mode introduced?

-The development function for developers allows them to install apps without going through the App Store.
-This is an essential function for app development, but for general users, it is a case where apps are installed in a way that they normally are not.
-The developer mode was introduced to prevent attacks that abuse these developer features.
+The development function allows developers to install apps without going through the App Store.
+This is an essential function for app development.
+However, for general users, it can lead to cases where apps are installed in ways they typically are not.
+Therefore, the developer mode was introduced to prevent attacks that abuse these developer features.

 How to turn on Developer Mode